 Literally every inch.
 Look, you can’t just build a town on top of a Native American burial ground, become the largest port for the Atlantic Slave Trade, and suffer 3 devastating Yellow Fever epidemics (a direct consequence of the slave trade) and not end up super haunted.

-Whether it’s the open graves that Yellow Fever victims were thrown into, or the open graves that the enslaved were thrown into, no matter where you are in Savannah someone’s bones are lying deep in the ground below you.
+Whether it’s the open graves that Yellow Fever victims were thrown into, or the open graves that enslaved people were thrown into, no matter where you are in Savannah someone’s bones are lying deep in the ground below you.

 You’re gonna hear some ghost stories.